Skip to the content.

 bash Miniconda3-latest-Linux-x86_64.sh

-3. The installation script will inform you that it is going to install into a default directory (e.g., /home/$USER/miniconda3).
+3. The installer will show a default installation directory (e.g., /home/$USER/miniconda3).
 Leave this default and press Enter.

 5. Re-open the Ubuntu terminal.
-Type which python into the terminal and it should return a path (e.g., /home/$USER/miniconda3/bin/python).
+Type which python and check that it returns a path like: /home/$USER/miniconda3/bin/python.

-• If you do not see a path like this then please try cd miniconda3/bin/ then ./conda init, close (or re-open) your terminal, and repeat this step.
-If your issue is still not resolved skip the following step and contact an instructor on the #help-installation channel on the Slack workspace.
+• If you do not see a path like this, try cd miniconda3/bin/ then ./conda init, close and re-open your terminal, then repeat this step.
+If your issue is still not resolved, skip the following step and contact an instructor on the #help-installation channel on the Slack workspace.

 6. Type the following to remove the installation script that was downloaded: